 This course commits students to a minimum eight weeks of full-time internship in journalism or media-related jobs.
 Students must file a report to the programme director within two weeks of the last day of work.
 Before undertaking an internship, students are required to participate in pre-internship training to be taken usually in May or August of their first year of study.
-This course will be assessed on a pass/fail basis and will not be counted in the calculation of the CGPA/WGPA or benours classification.
-However, grades will be recorded on the official the CGPA/WGPA or honours classification.
+This course will be assessed on a pass/fail basis and will not be counted in the calculation of the CGPA/WGPA or honours classification.
 However, grades will be recorded on the official transcript.